ITER: Iterative Neural Repair for Multi-Location Patches: Introduction

 \section{Introduction}

-Automated program repair (APR) \cite{TSE-repair-survey,Monperrus2015,goues2019automated,gao2022program,nollertrust-icse22} is a promising idea to incorporate different concepts from automated software engineering together in order to repair software bugs automatically, eg. fault localization, code transformation and correctness verification.
-Test-suite-based program repair is one of the well-studied APR paradigms \cite{LeGoues2012GenProg}, in which test-suites are considered as program correctness specification.
+Automated program repair (APR) \cite{TSE-repair-survey,Monperrus2015,goues2019automated} is a promising idea to incorporate different concepts from automated software engineering together in order to repair software bugs automatically, eg. fault localization, code transformation and correctness verification.
+Test-suite-based program repair is one of the well-studied APR paradigms \cite{LeGoues2012GenProg,quixbugs-jss,sergey-test-equivalence-tosem18}, in which test-suites are considered as program correctness specifications.
 Given a program and its test suite with at least one failing test, APR approaches generate patches to make the test suite pass, such patches are known as \texttt{plausible patches}.
-Finding plausible patches can be made with techniques involving search, semantic analysis, and deep learning.
+Finding plausible patches can be made with techniques involving search \ICSERevision{(e.g., GenProg \cite{genpro2009}, Elixir \cite{elixir} and Hercules \cite{hercules})}, semantic analysis \ICSERevision{(e.g., SemFix \cite{semfix}, DirectFix \cite{directfix} and Angelix \cite{Angelixicse16})}, and deep learning \ICSERevision{(e.g., SequenceR \cite{SEQUENCER}, SelfAPR \cite{selfAPR} and Modit \cite{modit-ase21})}.

-Search-based repair approaches, such as GenProg \cite{LeGoues2012GenProg}, Relifix \cite{relifix-shinwei-icse15}, ssFix \cite{ssFix}, SoFix \cite{sofix}, and Varfix \cite{varfix} typically define a search space with different kinds of edit patterns, such as inserting null checks \cite{NPEFix}, copying statement \cite{capgen-ICSE18, Simfix:2018}, mutating operators \cite{OperatorMutation}, or modifying expressions \cite{s3,tbar}.
-Search-based repair approaches first generate candidate patches and then they use a search algorithm to locate plausible patches from patch search space.
-Contrary to search-based repair generation approaches, semantic-based program repair techniques, such as DirectFix \cite{directfix}, Angelix \cite{Angelixicse16} and others \cite{nopol,semfix,JFix} first construct constraints that should be satisfied to fix a bug, and then they use program synthesis to synthesize patches that satisfy the repair constraints.

-Learning-based repair uses neural networks, and has been mostly with supervised learning on commits.
-Supervised learning-based repair approaches, such as Codit \cite{codit-tse20}, Modit \cite{modit-ase21} and Recoder \cite{Recoder} learn to generate fixes from past commits submitted by developers: given a buggy code and surrounding context, the neural network is optimized to translate the buggy code to the correct code.
-In essence, supervised learning-based repair learns code transformations from a vast number of past commits, e.g., open-source projects in GitHub \cite{Tufano-ICSE19,SEQUENCER,CoCoNuT,CURE-icse21,DLFix, Recoder}.
-Contrary to the above supervised learning approaches, another line of work \cite{selfAPR,allamanis2021self-buglab,Yasunaga20DrRepair,BIFI-ICML21} has proposed to use self-supervised learning to completely get rid of commit collection in the learning process.

-\textbf{We note that all the aforementioned APR approaches repair bugs with a single repair attempt, a framework that could be informally called the \textit{``one-step repair paradigm''}}.
-Multiple patches may be generated, but completely independently of each other.
-If there exists a patch to make all test pass, then that plausible patch is kept, otherwise, all intermediate patches are discarded.
-Regardless of the size of the search space -- Liu et al. \cite{tbar} construct a large space of potential patches for example -- each sampling in the search space is independent, and there is no principled exploration in the search space, one point leading to another, one patch being further transformed to another.
-We argue that this one-step repair paradigm is one key limitation of current automated program repair.